 Offenses That Do Not Qualify for DSC Dismissal

 Among other offenses, the following offenses do not qualify for Driving Safety Course dismissal:

 - Passing a stopped school bus

-- Moving violations within a school zone or a posted construction zone while workers are present
+- Moving violations within a construction or maintenance work zone while workers are present

 - Speeding 25 miles per hour or more above the posted speed limit